moorepants/dissertation/_sources/davisbicycle.txt

 Following in Cheng's footsteps, we decided to do some experiments with an accurate torque wrench to get an idea of the maximum torques we would see in our experiments.
-We designed a simple attachment to the steer tube that allowed easy connection of various torque wrenches, Figure :ref:`figTorqueWrenchMount`.
+We designed a simple attachment to the steer tube that allowed easy connection of various torque wrenches, :ref:`Figure 16
-A helmet camera was mounted to the bicycle such that it could view the torque wrench, handlebars and speedometer relative to the bicycle frame, Figure :ref:`figTorqueWrenchCamera`.
-The torque wrench (CDI Torque Products 751LDIN) had a range from 1.7 to 8.5 Nm and a :math:`\pm 2\%` accuracy of full scale (:math:`\pm 0.17` Nm) for static measurements, Figure :ref:`figTorqueWrenchFace`.
-The bicycle speed was maintained by an electric hub motor (i.e.  no pedaling).
+<figTorqueWrenchMount>`.
+A helmet camera was mounted to the bicycle such that
+it could view the torque wrench, handlebars and speedometer relative to the bicycle frame, :ref:`Figure 17 <figTorqueWrenchCamera>`.
+The torque wrench (CDI Torque Products 751LDIN) had a range from 1.7 to 8.5 Nm and a :math:`\pm 2\%` accuracy of full scale (:math:`\pm 0.17` Nm) for static measurements, :ref:`Figure 18 <figTorqueWrenchFace>`.
+The bicycle speed was maintained by an electric hub motor (i.e.  no pedaling) with a crude power based cruise control, but speeds remaining fairly constant.

 .. figTorqueWrenchMount:

 .. figure:: figures/davisbicycle/torque-wrench-mount.*
    :width: 3in

-   figTorqueWrenchMount
+   :align: center
+   :target: _images/torque-wrench-mount.jpg

    The mounting bracket for the torque wrenches.
 The lower portion clamps to a 1 1/8" steer tube and the upper portion clamps of a 1/4" socket end.